 The enclosed form of proxy is being solicited by or on behalf of the management of the Company.
-The mailing to Shareholders of this Circular will be on or about October 20, 2020.
+The mailing to Shareholders of this Circular will be on or about October 25, 2021.
 The cost of soliciting proxies will be borne by the Company.
 While most proxies will be solicited by mail only, regular employees of the Company may also solicit proxies by telephone or in person.
 Such employees will receive no additional compensation for these services other than their regular salaries but will be reimbursed for their reasonable expenses.

-The Company will provide proxy materials to brokers, custodians, nominees and fiduciaries and will request that such materials be promptly forwarded to the beneficial owners of Common Shares registered in the names of such brokers, custodians, nominees and fiduciaries.
+The Company will provide proxy materials to brokers, custodians, nominees, and fiduciaries and will request that such materials be promptly forwarded to the beneficial owners of Common Shares registered in the names of such brokers, custodians, nominees, and fiduciaries.
 The Company will reimburse brokers, custodians, nominees and fiduciaries for their reasonable charges and expenses incurred in forwarding proxy materials to beneficial owners of Common Shares.

-All duly completed and executed forms of proxy must be received by Computershare Investment Services Inc. ("Computershare"), the Company's transfer agent at Attention: Proxy Department, 135 West Beaver Creek, PO Box 300, Richmond Hill, Ontario, L4B 4R5, FAX No: (416) 263-9524 or 1-866-249-7775 not later than 5:00 p.m.
-(Toronto Time) on November 20, 2020 or, in the event of an adjournment, not later than two (2) business days preceding the day to which the Meeting is adjourned.
+All duly completed and executed forms of proxy must be received by Computershare Investment Services Inc. ("Computershare"), the Company's transfer agent at Attention: Proxy Department, 100 University Avenue, 8th floor, Toronto, Ontario, M5J 2Y1, FAX No: (416) 263-9524 or 1-866-249-7775 not later than 5:00 p.m.
+(Toronto Time) on November 19, 2021 or, in the event of an adjournment, not later than two (2) business days preceding the day to which the Meeting is adjourned.
 The Company may refuse to recognize any form of proxy received after such time.